Whakapapa

 Māori woman with a representation of her ancestress Te Iringa in Waikato.

 Genealogy is a fundamental principle in Māori culture, termed specifically in this context as whakapapa (/mi/, /mi/, lit. 'layering').
-Reciting one's whakapapa proclaims one's identity among the Māori, places oneself in a wider context, and links themself to land and tribal groupings and their mana.
+Reciting one's whakapapa proclaims one's identity among the Māori, places oneself in a wider context, and links oneself to land and tribal groupings and their mana.

 Experts in whakapapa can trace and recite a lineage not only through the many generations in a linear sense, but also between such generations in a lateral sense.

 Link with ancestry

 Raymond Firth, an acclaimed New Zealand economist and anthropologist during the early 20th century, asserted that there are four different levels of Māori kinship terminology that are as follows: